 - 4 cups green beans trimmed

-- 14 oz organic tofu in water drained and pressed (for at least 15 mins) and cut into cubes
+- 14 oz organic firm or extra tofu in water drained and pressed (for at least 15 mins) and cut into cubes

 - 1 TB extra virgin olive oil

-Meanwhile, add oil in a nonstick pan over medium heat and cook tofu on one side for 5 minutes.
+- Meanwhile, add oil to a nonstick pan over medium heat and cook tofu on one side for 5 minutes.

-While the tofu is cooking, mix sauce ingredients in a bowl until smooth.
+- While the tofu is cooking, whisk sauce ingredients in a bowl until smooth.

-Feel free to boil green beans if you do not have a steamer.
+- Feel free to blanch green beans in boiling water if you do not have a steamer.